-Both the vaccination cases came to the court on an emergency basis, and the court took the unusual step of scheduling arguments rather than just ruling on briefs submitted by the parties.
+Both the vaccination case came to the court on an emergency basis, and the court took the unusual step of scheduling arguments rather than just ruling on briefs submitted by the parties.
 Unlike in other cases the court hears, a decision from the justices could come in weeks if not days.

-The court has been asking arguing lawyers to have negative coronavirus test results and participate remotely if they have positive tests.
-Ohio Solicitor General Benjamin Flowers, who was arguing against the employer rule, had tested positive for COVID-19 after Christmas, had mild symptoms and fully recovered, but a test Sunday required by the court detected the virus, a spokeswoman said.
+The court has been asking arguing lawyers to have negative coronavirus tests and participate remotely if they have positive tests.
+Ohio Solicitor General Benjamin Flowers, who was arguing against the employer rule, had tested positive for COVID-19 after Christmas, had mild symptoms and fully recovered, but a test on Sunday required by the court detected the virus, a spokeswoman said.
 He had been vaccinated and had a booster shot.

-Louisiana Solicitor General Elizabeth Murrill, who was arguing against the health care workers rule, was also arguing remotely “based upon the court’s protocol,” state Attorney General Jeff Landry said.
+Louisiana Solicitor General Elizabeth Murrill who was arguing against the health care workers rule, was also arguing remotely “based upon the court’s protocol,” state Attorney General Jeff Landry said.
 Landry was at the court for Friday’s arguments.

 It was the first time since the court returned to in-person arguments in October that lawyers were arguing remotely.